UK-Scandinavian Networks of Non-State Actors: The Impact of Brexit

 We’d encourage you to contact Dr Brigitte Leucht (email@example.com) to discuss your interest before you apply, quoting the project code.

-When you are ready to apply, you can go to the ‘Apply Now’ link on our Politics and IR Postgraduate Research Degrees webpage.
-Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
+When you are ready to apply, you can use our online application form.
+Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency (if required) and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.